 - Fares: Rides on local buses are $1.25, with free transfers up to three hours in either direction if you pay using one of the Q card or Day Pass options.
 Certain groups can get a discount — including seniors, students, Medicare cardholders and the disabled — and kids five and under ride for free, so long as they have an adult with them.

 - Routes and Hours: Local bus routes run every day of the week, but how often and how long can vary.
 Higher traffic buses run every 15 minutes (or less), while lighter routes might only be scheduled every hour.
-Routes typically start in the early morning (around 5:00 a.m.). and go until mid-to-late evening (8:00p.m. to midnight).
+Routes typically start in the early morning (around 5:00 a.m.). and go until late evening, with some buses running past midnight until 2 a.m.
 Real-time tracking is available via the METRO app.

 - Service Alerts: Like in any major city, METRO services will periodically have delays or detours, especially if the weather is bad or there’s a big event happening in the city.
 You can find service changes on METRO’s website, or sign up for email or text alerts to get notified whenever there are interruptions along your route.